Off-Beaten Paths to Discover in Czech Republic

 Located in the Central Bohemia of the country, the Karlštejn Castle is a Gothic castle built in 1348, as a place for safekeeping of royal artefacts, such as crown jewels, royal treasures, and holy relics.

 These are just a few of the many places that you can visit in the Czech Republic, which is clearly a country which has a lot to offer.
+If you have more time and loves to hike, check this hiking trail at Bohemian Switzerland National Park.
 Head on to your friendly travel agent now and start booking flights to the Land of Stories and make your own story to share.